Pvt. Michael S. Wepsiec

 When Mike's group of POW arrived in Manila, the Japanese were about to send a ship load of prisoners to Japan.
 The Japanese decided to send Mike's group instead because they were physically in better shape.

 Mike's POW detachment was sent to the Port Area of Manila.
 The detachment was scheduled to sail on the Arisan Maru.
 Another POW detachment was scheduled to sail on the Hokusen Maru.
 The ship was ready to sail, but it's POW detachment had not completely arrived at the pier.
 The Japanese switched POW detachments so the ship could sail.
 The Arisan Maru was sunk by an American submarine in the

-After the ship docked in Formosa on November 11th, the POWs disembarked and were taken to a temporary POW camp at Inrin.
-The POWs were used to harvest sugarcane and process it.
+On November 8th, the POWs disembarked and were taken to a temporary POW camp at Inrin.
+The Japanese had decided that they were too ill to be sent to Japan.
+Most of the POWs did light work or gardening.
+The healthier POWs were used to harvest sugarcane and process it.
 He would remain there until January 1945.